 However, depending on your income, contributions to a traditional IRA may or may not be tax deductible when you or your spouse participate in an employer’s plan.

 The annual limits on contributions will increase in the future.
-If able, taking advantage of catch-up contributions can be an impactful step in building up retirement assets.
+If you are able, taking advantage of catch-up contributions can be an impactful step in building up retirement assets.

 Work with a Financial Professional